Bullying Prevention and Intervention Plan

 Hostile environment is a situation in which bullying causes the school environment to be permeated with intimidation, ridicule, or insult that is sufficiently severe or pervasive to alter the conditions of a student's education.

-Full Bullying Prevention and Intervention Plan and Code of Conduct available in the Student Handbook.
+The complete Bullying Prevention and Intervention Plan can be found in our Student Handbook.